The Best Peanut Butter Dog Biscuits EVER – According to Sierra

 - Combine the flour, brown sugar, ground flax, and turmeric in a mixer bowl.
 Using a dough hook, mix in hot water mixture, peanut butter and egg.
 Continue mixing until the dough ball is smooth, occasionally scraping down the sides of the bowl to help everything mix together.

-- Bake for about 35 minutes or until the biscuits feel dried and fairly hard (they will harden a bit more after cooling).
+- Bake for about 35-40 minutes or until the biscuits feel dried and fairly hard (they will harden a bit more after cooling).
+Baking time will vary depending on how thick the biscuits were rolled out.
 As long as the biscuits are cooked fully dry, they will keep for several weeks or more.